saltstack/salt/doc/ref/cli/salt-cp.rst

     supported, allowing for entire directories to be copied.

 .. versionchanged:: 2016.11.7,2017.7.2
-    Returned the old mode when salt-cp copies all files in one command back.
-    The new chunked mode is available with the new ``-C``, ``--chunked`` argument.
-    The compression and directories copying and large files support is available in the chunked mode only.
+    Reverted back to the old copy mode to preserve backward compatibility.
+The new functionality added in 2016.6.6 and 2017.7.0 is now available using the ``-C`` or ``--chunked`` CLI arguments.
+Note that compression, recursive copying, and support for copying large files is only available in chunked mode.

 Options
 =======